contheflan/Barkeeping-is-hard/README.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 Oh no!
 You've inherited a famous bar in the heart of the magical city of Brickhold!
-You're eager
+You're eager to start but you need to clean out the rooms.

 ## API and Data Sample